Changissnz/nu_merchant_principal/README.md

 for contention in environments that nurture challenger initiatives.
-In the second area of risk-dumping, for an entire alliance to abstain from something recognized as both risky and value-producing, the alliance must not have at least one of capacity or capability.
+In the second area of risk-dumping, for an entire alliance to abstain from something recognized as both risky and value-producing, the rationalist alliance must not have at least one of capacity or capability.